 2013 saw the release of an interview with former IRA member Brendan Hughes.

-Hughes agreed to give an “oral history” about his role in The Troubles on one condition.
-That the recordings would remain sealed until after his death.
+Hughes agreed to give an “oral history” about his role in the Troubles, provided the recordings remained sealed until after his death.

 In 2008, Hughes passed away.